Visitor Info » Getting Here

 The direct route (about 7 minutes): Upon leaving the ferry terminal, go straight at the first set of lights and head up the big hill with the main traffic.
 Turn left at the top (the main route) and then right again after a short downhill (follow the traffic).
 Now you are on North Road.

 Keep going until you reach the traffic lights at Gibsons Way / Sunshine Coast Highway, then turn right.
 After you pass Sunnycrest Mall, turn immediately right at the Chevron (traffic light).
 Go to the end of this short access road and turn left to enter the Gibsons Community Centre parking lot.
 You'll see the centre ahead to your left.
 Plenty of parking is available at the Centre.

 If you miss the turn at the Chevron, take the next right which is Park Road.
 This takes you to the Community Centre from the other side.
 Look for the entrance at the top of the first hill.

-The tourist route (about 10 minutes, recommended if travelling before race day): From the ferry get into the left lane and turn left at the first lights, onto Marine Drive.
+The tourist route (about 10 minutes): From the ferry get into the left lane and turn left at the first lights, onto Marine Drive.
 Follow this into Gibsons Landing, just over 3 km.
 You will see the famous "Molly's Reach" from The Beachcombers straight ahead as you near the shops.